 Meeting with LDAC

 Usually, officials and Parliamentary Counsel working on a legislative proposal are invited to attend a meeting to discuss and canvas issues within the proposed legislation.
-Meetings are usually 20 - 40 minutes depending on the complexity of the legislative proposal.
+LDAC engages with agencies through subcommittees of its members.
+Meetings are usually one hour depending on the complexity of the legislative proposal.

 In advance of meeting with LDAC, agency officials are asked to provide:

 - a summary of issues that they would like to discuss with LDAC, including any proposals for how these might be dealt with